August 15, 1932 – December 21, 2018

 Predeceased by his parents and twin brother, Lyle, he will be missed by his wife of 55 years Joan; children Tanya, Darren and William; grandchildren Ashlyn, Kayden, Gracelyn, Nathalie, Callie and Tristyn; and many extended family and friends.

-A celebration of life will be held for Leo in the New Year at a date yet to be determined.
-In lieu of flowers, donations can be made in Leo’s name to the Red Cross.
+Well wishes only, in lieu of flowers, donations can be made in Leo’s name to the Red Cross.